1440creative/canvas_migration/README.md

 ## Batch automation

-Use `scripts/batch_export_bac.py` to collect BAC courses flagged as ready in the coordination workbook.
+Use `scripts/batch_export.py` to collect courses flagged as ready in the coordination workbook.
 Successful exports log course ids to `docs/exported_course_ids.txt` (configurable) so you can track which bundles are ready to import.

 After exports finish, run `scripts/batch_import_bac.py` to import each bundle into a target Canvas account.
 The importer creates courses automatically under the specified account unless you append extra arguments (e.g., `--target-course-id`) via `--extra-import-args`.